-The Group's respective share of the net assets reflected in the above disclosure is in substance equivalent to the carrying amount of its investment in the associates except as outlined below.
-The Group's share of the net assets of Mizzi Associated Enterprises Limited and Mellieha Bay Hotel Limited extracted from the respective financial statements, does not reflect the Group's carrying amount of the investments in the respective entities.
-The difference arises as a result of fair value adjustments made at the time that Mizzi Associated Enterprises Limited acquired Mellieha Bay Hotel Limited in prior years.
-Furthermore, there are no significant contingent liabilities relating to the Group's interest in the associates.
+The Group's respective share of the net assets reflected in the above tables in respect of Aqualuna Lido Ltd and Sliema Creek Lido Limited is in substance equivalent to the carrying amount of its investment in the associates.
+The Group's share of the net assets of Mizzi Associated Enterprises Limited and Mellieha Bay Hotel Limited, extracted from the respective financial statements, does not reflect the Group's carrying amount of the investments in the respective entities.
+The difference arises as a result of fair value adjustments effected at the time that Mizzi Associated Enterprises Limited acquired Mellieha Bay Hotel Limited in prior years.

+There are no significant contingent liabilities relating to the Group's interest in the associates.